thedarkwriter/courseware-lms-content/courses/puppet/rspec_puppet_unit_tests.md

 ### Slide 16 - Testing Directory Tree

-This is a recommended directory structure and naming convetions for purposes of testing your module.
-Although none of the sub-directories are required, if you use this structure, your examples will be placed in the correct groups automatically and will have access to the custom matchers.
+This is a recommended directory structure and naming conventions for purposes of testing your module.
+Although none of the sub-directories are required, these are some sample group directories.
+If you use this structure, your examples will be placed in the correct groups automatically and will have access to the custom matchers.
 However, if you choose not to use this structure, you can force the examples into the required groups with syntax such as this to test a class.